bayush11/Caltech_SURF_2023/README.md

         index_number += 1
 ```

-Using the information in the table, we can nonow find values like the volume fraction for each of the grains.
+Using the information in the table, we can now find values like the volume fraction for each of the grains.

 ```bash
 for i in range(3): #this is to get lists of the different vol_fracs